matthiasprobst/h5RDMtoolbox/doc/index.rst

 Overview
 ========

-The HDF5 Research DataManagement Toolbox (h5RDMtoolbox) supports the data creation, processing and sharing of data using the HDF5 file format while fullfilling the [FAIR](https://www.nature.com/articles/sdata201618) principles.
+The HDF5 Research Data Management Toolbox (h5RDMtoolbox) supports the data creation, processing and sharing of data using the HDF5 file format while fulfilling the `FAIR priciples <https://www.nature.com/articles/sdata201618>`_.

 .. note::